Brighton and Hove: Governance

 As a unitary authority, Brighton and Hove City Council provides local government services, combining the functions of a non-metropolitan county and district council.
 Elections to the council are held every four years, with the most recent taking place in 2019.
 Councillors annually elect a Mayor of Brighton and Hove – a ceremonial position.
-The current mayor is Councillor Alan Robins.
+The current mayor is Councillor Amanda Grimshaw.
 A proposal to introduce a directly elected mayor to the city was rejected by referendum in 2001.
 As a result, the council uses a cabinet system to form its executive.
-Geoff Raw is the current chief executive.
+Jess Gibbons is the current chief executive.
 Both Brighton Town Hall in The Lanes, and Hove Town Hall on Church Road are used as meeting places for council.

-The council was under Labour majority control until 2003, when it fell into no overall control where it has remained since.
+The council was under Labour majority control until 2003, when it fell into no overall control until 2023.
 During this period the council has been controlled by minority administrations of all three major parties in Brighton and Hove: Labour, the Conservatives and the Greens.
 The first Green administration, elected in 2011, was the first time any Green Party had run a council in the UK, highlighting the city as the party's primary area of support.
 A Labour administration was elected in 2015, and the party narrowly retained a plurality in 2019, however expulsions from the Labour group led to the Greens regaining control of the administration in 2020.
-At the most recent by-elections in May 2021, the Greens gained one seat from Labour, further extending their plurality on the council.
-Convenor of the Green Group Councillor Phélim MacCafferty is the current Leader of the council.
+At the 2023 local elections, Labour regained control of the council.
+Bella Sankey is the current Leader of the council.

 Three constituencies cover Brighton and Hove in the UK Parliament.
 Hove is represented by Labour MP Peter Kyle.
-Brighton Pavilion, which covers central and northern Brighton, is represented by Green MP Caroline Lucas – the UK's first and only MP from the Green Party.
-Brighton Kemptown, which covers East Brighton, as well as areas outside of Brighton and Hove, such as Telscombe Cliffs and Peacehaven, is represented by Labour MP Lloyd Russell-Moyle.
+Brighton Pavilion, which covers central and northern Brighton, was represented by Green MP Caroline Lucas – the UK's first and, until 2024, only, MP from the Green Party.
+In 2024 Lucas stood down and was replaced by another member of the Green Party, Siân Berry.
+Brighton Kemptown, which covers East Brighton, as well as areas outside of Brighton and Hove, such as Telscombe Cliffs and Peacehaven, is represented by Labour MP Chris Ward.